CryptKeeperZK/crypt-keeper-extension/privacy_policy.md

 - Engage with us in other related ways, including any sales, marketing, or events

 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at `isk.extensions@gmail.com`.
+If you still have any questions or concerns, please contact us at `cryptkeeperzk@proton.me`.

 # SUMMARY OF KEY POINTS